JulianGrey/portfolio/README.md

 JulianGrey.dev acts as a window looking into my development life.
 First created in 2014 using HTML, CSS, JavaScript and jQuery, I have resurrected and rewritten the code in React to provide a platform to eventually house and link directly to projects past, present and eventually future.

+The website lives within the AWS ecosystem, with AWS Amplify supporting the frontend, AWS Lambda providing the backend infrastructure, and AWS DynamoDB handling the database.

 The centrepiece of my website is what I call the "Navgrid", a crossword-style navigation which shows different content depending on which word you click.